Robotics-BUT/BPC-PRP/src/4_others/text/2_cpp.md

 ```

 Discussion Points:
- - How does the lambda function work in std::sort?
+- How does the lambda function work in `std::sort`?
 - When should you use lambdas over named functions?

 ```c++
 #include <iostream>